HM Prison Elmley: The prison today

-Elmley Prison holds unsentenced and sentenced adult men and unsentenced male young offenders from all of the courts in the county of Kent.
+Elmley Prison holds both unsentenced and sentenced adult men and unsentenced male young offenders from all of the courts in the county of Kent.
 Accommodation at the prison comprises five House Blocks holding between 183 and 240 prisoners each in single, double and treble cells.
 A sixth House Block has recently opened and houses the remaining 282 prisoners.

 Education at the prison concentrates on improving key and basic skills as well as Information Technology, Art, ESOL and Employment skills courses.
 The PE department offers a range of qualifications and in conjunction with Charlton Athletic F.C., offers a range of football qualifications.
 In addition the prison works with the local primary care trust to offer Health trainer Qualifications and Social Care NVQ.

 Daily employment is also available at Elmley in horticulture, environmental services and recycling, production workshops, laundry, industrial cleaning and catering.
 Vocational training qualifications are offered in virtually all work areas.

 There is a staffed visitors centre at Elmley Prison.
 Facilities include an unsupervised children's play area and a canteen.
 Canteen facilities also available in visits room.